-Although it’s impossible to get rid of every single dust mite in your home, you can greatly reduce the number of allergens that you inhale by wearing a nasal filter.
+Although it’s impossible to get rid of every single dust mite in your home, you can greatly reduce the number of allergens that you inhale by wearing a protective filter.

-A nasal filter works as an invisible face mask which filters the air one inhales preventing certain impurities and allergens from entering our organism and ensuring that the pollutants get caught in the filter.
+Clenare Nasal Filter works as an Invisible face mask which filters the air one inhales preventing certain impurities and allergens from entering the Respiratory system and ensures that the pollutants get caught in the filter.

-By choosing to wear a nasal filter, you will not only be protected from dust and pollen allergies, but it will also keep the worst polluted air away.
-Wearing a nasal filter also promotes healthy Nasal Breathing, which is good for our lungs.
+By choosing to wear a nasal filter, one will not only be protected from dust and pollen allergies, but it will also keep the worst of polluted air particles away.
+Wearing a nasal filter also promotes Nasal Breathing, which is calming and good for the body.